LiamCrough/Fintech-Homework-Liam-Crough/README.md

 As per the instructions it will generate a .txt file at the end of the process with the results obtained from the data.

+The file has been exported to a .py format so it can be run on a terminal, conversely, the .ipynb file is also within the folder in case there are any problems or you wish to have a closer look at the code.

 I went about completing this homework assignment slightly differently to how we did it in class, utilising the functions from  pandas which I hope won't be a problem.